Former Trump Campaign Adviser Was More Than A Coffee Boy, Fiancee Says

 Trump Stories: Collusion

-"He was somebody that played a minimal role, if one at all," said press secretary Sarah Sanders last fall.
+"He was somebody that played a minimal role, if one at all," press secretary Sarah Sanders said last fall.

 "I never heard of Papadopoulos," former Trump adviser Michael Caputo told CNN.
 "He was the coffee boy."